hariguchi/getline/README.md

     p = getline.getline('ls /etc |')   # pipe

     #
+    # 2.1.
+Get the file descriptor associated with the input stream
+    #
+    fd = p.fd()

+    #
-    # 2. Call getline.runLoop() that reads input stream
+    # 2.2. runLoop() reads input stream line by line:
     #      param 1:  function to be called each time a new line is read
-    #              (let us call it processLine())
+    #                (processLine() in this example)
-    #    param 2:  line is stripped if it is True
+    #      param 2:  True:  line is stripped
-    #              line is *NOT* stripped if is False
+    #                False: line is *NOT* stripped
     #      param 3-: all parameters from the 3rd are passed to processLine()
     #
     #      Return value:
     #       True:  input stream reached EOF (end of file)
-    #     False: processLine() exited before the input stream reached EOF
+    #       False: runLoop() exited before the input stream reached EOF
     #
     rc = p.runLoop(processLine, False, 0)
     if rc == True: